- Assistant Professor

 He continues to serve as the Public History Internship Coordinator, and teaches courses in both the MA and Minor Programs in Public History.

-He has co-authored a chapter entitled “Public History in Canada: Public Service or public service?” in Paul Ashton and Alex Trapeznik, eds., What is Public History Globally?
-(Bloomsbury, forthcoming).
+"Public History in Canada: Public Service or public service?" in Paul Ashton and Alex Trapeznik, eds., What is Public History Globally?
+(Bloomsbury, 2019), 37-49.

 Professor Dove has supervised several collaborative projects between his undergraduate and graduate public history students and community partners, including: The War of 1812 Smartphone App for Southwestern Ontario Region Bicentennial 1812; major research and oral history studies for the Canadian Museum of Immigration at Pier 21 on the topic of American immigration to Canada; the design and production of oral histories for the multimedia website A Driving Force: Women of the London, Ontario Art Community 1867-2017 hosted by Western University’s McIntosh Gallery; and the development of the Labatt Breweries Collection Virtual Exhibit with Labatt Breweries of Canada and Western University Archives.